sprnva/docs/app/views/update/v1.x/routing.md

 ```
 With this callable parameter we can do some logic in our routes or even query our database to fetch some data and then pass to our views.

-We can also get the route with a parameter and access it inside our callable parameter in our route.
+We can also pass the route with a parameter and access it inside our callable parameter in our route.
 ```php
 Route::get('/profile/detail/{id}', function ($id) {
    echo $id;
 });
 ```

-## # Route Grouping
+## Route Grouping
 We sometimes need to group our routes to save extra coding more prefixes and one-by-one tagging out middleware auth.
 Route groupings is here to save you.
 ```php
 Route::group($param, $action);